 Since the Board of Regents meets at fixed intervals, the earliest the proposed rule can be presented for regular (non-emergency) adoption, after expiration of the required 45-day public comment period provided for in State Administrative Procedure Act (SAPA) section 202(4-a), would be the October 17-18, 2016 Regents meeting.
-Furthermore, pursuant to SAPA section 203(1), the earliest effective date of the proposed rule, if adopted at the September meeting, would be November 2, 2016, the date a Notice of Adoption would be published in the State Register.
+Furthermore, pursuant to SAPA section 203(1), the earliest effective date of the proposed rule, if adopted at the October meeting, would be November 2, 2016, the date a Notice of Adoption would be published in the State Register.

-Emergency action at the July 2016 Regents meeting is therefore necessary for the preservation of the general welfare in order to immediately establish the eligibility requirements for community school grants to implement Chapter 53 of the Laws of 2016 so that eligible school districts who have schools designated by the Commissioner as persistently struggling and struggling in the 2016-2017 school year can apply, and receive monies, to establish community schools.
+Emergency action at the October 2016 Regents meeting is therefore necessary for the preservation of the general welfare in order to immediately establish the eligibility requirements for community school grants to implement Chapter 53 of the Laws of 2016 so that eligible school districts who have schools designated by the Commissioner as persistently struggling and struggling in the 2016-2017 school year can apply, and receive monies, to establish community schools and to ensure that the emergency rule adopted at the July Regents meeting remains continuously in effect until it can be adopted as a permanent rule.
+The emergency rule adopted at the July meeting expires on October 23, 2016.
+Therefore, emergency action is necessary to ensure that the emergency rule adopted at the July meeting does not expire before it is permanently adopted on November 2, 2016.